saadiyahhPrivate/game-of-life/README.md

 ------------------
 - Currently, the game is designed to move to the next generation when: showGridOnCanvas(current_grid);
 is run.
-However, in the current implementation, I run this function periodically in the main function.
+However, in the current implementation, I run this function periodically in the start_with_given_config function.
 However, I do not see a way to stop the game.
 Is there a way I can enable running the game and stopping it?